-The Trustees examine the financial health of the Academy Trust formally having a minimum of 6 meetings throughout the year, reviewing performance against budgets and overall expenditure by means of regular update reports at all full Trustees and Resources Committee meetings.
+The Trustees examine the financial health of the Academy Trust formally 5 times throughout the year, reviewing performance against budgets and overall expenditure by means of regular update reports at all full Trustees and Resources Committee meetings.

 At the balance sheet date, the Academy Trust had no significant liabilities arising from trade creditors or debtors where there would be a significant effect on the Academy Trust's liquidity.